-This handout describes some steps for planning and writing papers about fiction texts.
-For information on writing about other kinds of literature, please see the Writing Center’s handouts on writing about drama and poetry explications.
+This handout describes some steps for planning and writing papers about literary texts.
+For additional information on writing about drama and poetry specifically, please see the Writing Center’s handouts on writing about drama and on writing poetry explications.

 Demystifying the process

-Writing an analysis of a piece of fiction can be a mystifying process.
-First, literary analyses (or papers that offer an interpretation of a story) rely on the assumption that stories must mean something.
-How does a story mean something?
-Isn’t a story just an arrangement of characters and events?
-And if the author wanted to convey a meaning, wouldn’t he or she be much better off writing an essay just telling us what he or she meant?
+Writing an analysis of a piece of literature can be a mystifying process.
+First, literary analyses (or papers that offer an interpretation of literary texts) rely on the assumption that stories, poems, and plays must mean something.
+How do such texts mean something?
+If an author wanted to convey a meaning, wouldn’t she be much better off writing an essay just telling us what she meant?

 But if the meanings were always as clear as they are in parables, who would really need to write a paper analyzing them?
-Interpretations of fiction would not be interesting if the meanings of the stories were clear to everyone who reads them.
-Thankfully (or perhaps regrettably, depending on your perspective) the stories we’re asked to interpret in our classes are a good bit more complicated than most parables.
-They use characters, settings, and actions to illustrate issues that have no easy resolution.
+Interpretations of literature would not be interesting if the meanings of these texts were clear to everyone who reads them.
+Thankfully (or perhaps regrettably, depending on your perspective) the texts we’re asked to interpret in our classes are a good bit more complicated than most parables.
+They frequently use characters, settings, syntax, formal elements, and actions to illustrate issues that have no easy resolution.
 They show different sides of a problem, and they can raise new questions.
-In short, the stories we read in class have meanings that are arguable and complicated, and it’s our job to sort them out.
+In short, the literary texts we read in class have meanings that are arguable and complicated, and it’s our job to sort them out.

-It might seem that the stories do have specific meanings, and the instructor has already decided what those meanings are.
-Not true.
-Instructors can be pretty dazzling (or mystifying) with their interpretations, but that’s because they have a lot of practice with stories and have developed a sense of the kinds of things to look for.
-Even so, the most well-informed professor rarely arrives at conclusions that someone else wouldn’t disagree with.
+It might seem that these texts do have specific meanings, and the instructor has already decided what those meanings are.
+But even the most well-informed professor rarely arrives at conclusions that someone else wouldn’t disagree with.
 In fact, most professors are aware that their interpretations are debatable and actually love a good argument.
 But let’s not go to the other extreme.
-To say that there is no one answer is not to say that anything we decide to say about a novel or short story is valid, interesting, or valuable.
-Interpretations of fiction are often opinions, but not all opinions are equal.
+To say that there is no one answer is not to say that anything we decide to say about a literary text is valid, interesting, or valuable.
+Interpretations of literature are often opinions, but not all opinions are equal.